openshift-kni/install-scripts/README.md

    for API, Ingress, and DNS access.
 1. The BMC IPMI addresses and credentials for the 3 control plane machines.
-1. Optionally, a Network Time Protocol (NTP) server where the default public server is not accessible
+1. If detected that the provsioning host is not sync with a time source, configure the 25G switch as a source via the Storage DHCP and provide an optional script to set a source for the switch.

 ## Provisioning Host Setup

 The provisioning host must be a RHEL-8 machine.

-### For a host not installed usinghte ISO:
+### For a host not installed using the ISO:
 In the OpenShift subdirectory, Make a copy of `config_example.sh` and set the required variables in there.